MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 Now let's create a `launch` folder within this new package.
 We can freely delete include and src folders:

+> If you want to delete a folder from command line that is not empty you can use the `rm -rf folder` command

 ```bash
 rm -rf include/ src/
 ```